A Daughter of the Gods

 A Daughter of the Gods is a 1916 American silent fantasy drama film written and directed by Herbert Brenon.
-The film was controversial because of the sequences of what was regarded as superfluous nudity by the character Anitia, played by Australian swimming star Annette Kellermann.
-The scene is regarded as the first complete nude scene by a major star, which occurred during a waterfall sequence, though most of Kellerman's body is covered by her long hair.
+The film was controversial because it includes the first complete nude scene by a major star, Australian swimming star Annette Kellermann, though most of her body is covered by her long hair.
 It was filmed by Fox Film Corporation in Kingston, Jamaica, where huge sets were constructed.

 Background

-Brenon served as writer of this original scenario/screenplay for the film.
-However, he more than likely saw and was influenced by David Belasco and John Luther Long's 1902 Broadway play The Darling of the Gods starring Blanche Bates, Robert T. Haines, and young George Arliss, which has a similar theme of reward for rescuing a child and a large ensemble cast.
+Brenon wrote the film's scenario and screenplay for the film, but was likely influenced by the 1902 Broadway play The Darling of the Gods, which has a similar theme of reward for rescuing a child and a large ensemble cast, The play was produced by David Belasco and John Luther Long and starred Blanche Bates, Robert T. Haines, and young George Arliss.
 The play differs in that it is set in feudal Japan while the movie is backdropped in an undersea kingdom, not unlike Atlantis.

 Brenon made aspects of the play cinematic (underwater sequences, Kellerman's nudity, etc.) in an obvious effort to avoid charges of plagiarism of Belasco's play and hence a lawsuit.